 Have you read the last few press releases or media stories?

 Dress to impress.
-Being well attired will make you look and feel the part.
+Being smart and well-attired will make you look and feel the part.
 You want your interviewer to focus on you and not be distracted by how you look.
 As a rule, it's best to be smarter than the person interviewing you rather than the other way around and avoid anything too distracting - if in doubt, go smart.

 Get directions, print a map and allow plenty of time for delays.